razshare/frizzante-docs/docs/request-handlers.md

 ```

 !!! note
-    Status codes must be sent out before sending any header fields.<br/>
+    Status codes must be sent out before sending any header fields.
-    Failing to do so will result in a server error.

-## Headers
+## Header fields

-You can retrieve header fields with `frz.ReceiveHeader()` and send out header fields wit `frz.SendHeader()`.
+You can retrieve header fields with `frz.ReceiveHeader()` and send out header fields with `frz.SendHeader()`.

 ```go
 frz.ServerWithRequestHandler(